snotskie/ttrpg/md/index.md

 To resolve complex situations where several actions are competing for control of the narrative, *Humanity, Blessed* follows The "Camera Rule," inspired by how complex scenes are handled in film and television.

-The "Camera Rule" has three parts:
+The "Camera Rule" has four parts:

-- A character cannot be a part of multiple Contests or Checks at the same time.
+- **No Two Places at Once:** A character cannot be a part of multiple Contests or Checks at the same time.
-- When multiple characters attempt to perform actions that would require Checks or Contests at the same time, only one of these actions can drive the central narrative.
+- **One Focal Action:** When multiple characters attempt to perform actions that would require Checks or Contests at the same time, only one of these actions can direct the central narrative.
 This is the Focal Action.
-- Other actions that were attempted at the same moment, the Side Actions, could still occur.
-However, they could also be interrupted, muddled by the chaos of the situation, abandoned by the character in response to the results of the Focal Action, or so on; such incomplete actions are not considered wins, losses, failures, or successes, they simply don't go all the way from idea to execution.
+- **Side Actions:** Other actions that were attempted at the same moment, the Side Actions, could still occur in the background.
+- **Incomplete Actions:**  Side Actions could also be interrupted, muddled by the chaos of the situation, abandoned by the character in response to the results of the Focal Action, or so on.
+Such incomplete actions are not considered wins, losses, failures, or successes&mdash;they simply don't go all the way from idea to execution.

 ### Simultaneous Actions
 <!-- _class: rules -->